 When considering which provider to go with, make sure you conduct research into the company to confirm that they’re reputable.
 Look at reviews and keep an eye out for complaints about website downtime or other issues.

-2 Create your site using a template
+2 Create your free site using a template

 Once you’ve found a free website builder that meets your needs, the next step will be to design your site using one of the free templates on offer.